tufts-ml/hugheslab-onboarding/HOWTO_review_a_paper.md

 Reviews can be needlessly harsh.
 Remember [Dennett's 4 rules for successful critical feedback](https://www.themarginalian.org/2014/03/28/daniel-dennett-rapoport-rules-criticism/):

-* You should attempt to re-express your target’s position so clearly, vividly, and fairly that your target says, “Thanks, I wish I’d thought of putting it that way.
+* You should attempt to re-express your target’s position so clearly, vividly, and fairly that your target says, "Thanks, I wish I’d thought of putting it that way."
 * You should list any points of agreement (especially if they are not matters of general or widespread agreement).
 * You should mention anything you have learned from your target.
 * Only then are you permitted to say so much as a word of rebuttal or criticism.